What is involved?

 Reverse Shoulder Replacement

 In a reverse shoulder replacement the orientation of the joint is changed such that an artificial ball is fixed to the shoulder blade and a socket is fixed to the humerus.
 A reverse shoulder replacement is used in patients where the rotator cuff is torn or deficient.

 Choosing the right shoulder replacement

 Choosing a shoulder replacement depends on a number of different factors.
-Mr Patel has extensive experience in shoulder replacement surgery and will advise you of the most appropriate type of shoulder replacement for your condition.
+Mr Patel and Mr Little have extensive experience in shoulder replacement surgery and will advise you of the most appropriate type of shoulder replacement for your condition.